ipunganwar/js-for-dummy/nextjs/README.md

   - Just create `404.js` in scope `/pages`, NextJS will Automatically redirect into that component if server return 404

+# Static Site Generator
+ - pre-generated a page (with data prepared on the server-side) during build time
+ - Pages are prepared ahead to time and can be cached by the server / CDN serving the app

 ## Page Pre-rendering & Data Fetching
 ## Combining "Standart React" & Nextjs